Immigration to New Zealand: Increased multiculturalism

-Along with New Zealand adopting a radical direction of economic practice, Parliament passed a new Immigration Act into law in 1987.
+Along with New Zealand adopting a radically new direction of economic practice, Parliament passed the Immigration Act 1987 into law.
 This would end the preference for migrants from Britain, Europe or Northern America based on their race, and instead classify migrants on their skills, personal qualities, and potential contribution to New Zealand economy and society.
-The introduction of the points-based system came under the National government, which pursued this policy-change even more than the previous Labour Party administration.
-This system resembled that of Canada, and came into effect in 1991.
-Effectively the New Zealand Immigration Service ranks the qualities sought in the migrants and gives them a priority using a points-based scale.
-In 2010 the new Immigration Act replaced all existing protocols and procedures.
+The introduction of the points-based system came under the Fourth National Government, which pursued immigration reform even more vigorously than the previous Labour government.
+This system closely resembled that of Canada and came into effect in 1991.
+The New Zealand Immigration Service now ranked the priority of immigration applications using this points-based system.
+In 2009, the new Immigration Act 2009 replaced all existing protocols and procedures in the 1987 act and 1991 amendment to it.

 The shift towards a skills-based immigration system resulted in a wide variety of ethnicities in New Zealand, with people from over 120 countries represented.
 Between 1991 and 1995 the numbers of those given approval grew rapidly: 26,000 in 1992; 35,000 in 1994; 54,811 in 1995.
 The minimum target for residency approval was set at 25,000.
 The number approved was almost twice what was targeted.
-The Labour-led governments of 1999–2008 made no change to the Immigration Act 1987, although some changes were made} to the 1991 policy.
+The Labour-led governments of 1999–2008 made no change to the Immigration Act 1987, although some changes were made to the 1991 amendment.

 In December 2002, the minimum IELTS level for skilled migrants was raised from 5.5 to 6.5 in 2002, following concerns that immigrants who spoke English as a second language encountered difficulty getting jobs in their chosen fields.
 Since then, migration from Britain and South Africa has increased, at the expense of immigration from Asia.
 However, a study-for-residency programme for foreign university students has mitigated this imbalance somewhat.

 In 2004–2005 Immigration New Zealand set a target of 45,000, representing 1.5% of the total population.
 However, the net effect was a population decline, since more left than arrived.
 48,815 arrived, and overall the population was 10,000 or 0.25% less than the previous year.
 Overall though, New Zealand has one of the highest populations of foreign born citizens.
 In 2005, almost 20% of New Zealanders were born overseas, one of the highest percentages of any country in the world.